zaphoxx/pico-tpmsniffer-spi/README.md

 * Connect GND Pico with GND of the BIOS Chip!
 * Connect pico to serial terminal e.g., minicom
 * Boot laptop and loot

+## Description

+The sniffer collects the data bytes from SO line looking for response signature 0x80000001.
+It then searches the VMK header and once found will output the 32 byte long key.

+In this version of the sniffer it does not make use of the SI line to search for the actual TPM read command.

+The sniffer was tested on a Lenovo T460 with TPM1.2.
+On the laptop i had the actual TPM communication starts about 27 seconds about the same time the splash screen shows up on the screen.
+About 5-10 seconds later you should get the key result.